FergusSteel/CountingWithConvNets/papers.md

 * The Levenberg-Marquardt training algorithm is used.

 ## Capsule Nets
+Are they cool?
+In this essay I will tell you why they are cool and hype.

 ### G. Hinton "What is wrong with convolution neural networks."